 Assessing situations, quick thinking and making decisions under pressure are all key qualities.
-Good interims frequently help with defining or implementing solutions and possess the ability to lead and instil confidence in others.
+Good interims frequently help with defining problems and implementing solutions – requiring the ability to lead and instil confidence in others.
 If employees are not confident in the leadership and skill of the interim, it reduces the likelihood of them following and investing in their ideas.
 Interims should look for creative solutions to problems, listen to employees and deploy innovative strategies, whilst also remaining delivery focused.

 Interims often display a different mindset to projects than their permanent colleagues.
 They do not necessarily have to get involved in organisational ‘politics’ or ‘baggage’, instead focusing on what is needed to deliver the requirements.
 That means putting the client’s needs first, while being flexible and task oriented.
 It is also important to be realistic about what can be delivered and when.
 Never over promise and under deliver.